 Administration considers a Request for Tender (RFT) to be the most appropriate process for the sale of this Land.
-If Council approves the sale of the Land, the CEO would dispose of the Land to the most acceptable tenderer.
-The RFT criteria would include the terms of sale, offer, any conditions, and proposed settlement date.
-The CEO may decline to accept any tender submitted, should it be determined that no tender received is acceptable.
-If no tender received is acceptable the CEO can determine if better value could be achieved through another disposal method.
+If Council approves the sale of the Land, the Chief Executive Officer (CEO) would dispose of the Land to the most acceptable tenderer.
+The RFT criteria would include the terms of sale, offer, any conditions, proposed settlement date, and proposed future land use.
+Submissions to the RFT, and Administration's recommendation for the most acceptable tendered, would be presented to Council to determine to accept an offer of sale or not.

-Any proceeds of a sale would be held in the Public Open Space reserve to enhance POS within the City (including improvements to Brentham Street Reserve), and to create POS within the City (ideally in areas of shortfall such as Mount Hawthorn).
+Any proceeds of a sale would be held in the Public Open Space reserve to enhance POS within the City (including improvements to Brentham Street Reserve), and to create POS within the City (specifically in areas of shortfall such as Mount Hawthorn).